perlpunk/App-Spec-p5/README.md

 ## Status

-This is still a draft.
-Structure of the spec will change.
+The structure of the spec will probably change.

 I wait for your suggestions, wishes, bug reports.